-- 5. With approval from the faculty/staff member and the Chair or Dean, the AVPSA will schedule a formal meeting with the Respondent to review the proposed Administrative Resolution.
-This meeting must occur within five business days of the approval of the faculty/staff member and Chair or Dean. - 6.
-If the Respondent accepts the Administrative Resolution, the sanction(s) will be applied immediately, and the faculty/staff member and the Chair or Dean will be informed of the decision.
+5. With approval from the faculty/staff member and the Chair or Dean, the AVPSA will schedule a formal meeting with the Respondent to review the proposed Administrative Resolution.
+This meeting must occur within five business days of the approval of the faculty/staff member and Chair or Dean.

+6. If the Respondent accepts the Administrative Resolution, the sanction(s) will be applied immediately, and the faculty/staff member and the Chair or Dean will be informed of the decision.
 By agreeing to the Administrative Resolution, the Respondent waives his/her/their right to an appeal.
-If the Respondent does not accept the proposed Administrative Resolution, he/she has five business days to submit a formal letter to the Appeals Officer (AO), which in this case is the Vice President of Academic Affairs. - 7.
-The AO will review the proposed Administrative Resolution, other information provided by the AVPSA and the formal letter of appeal, and may ask the Respondent, the Chair or Dean, or the faculty/staff member to meet before finalizing their decision.
+If the Respondent does not accept the proposed Administrative Resolution, he/she has five business days to submit a formal letter to the Appeals Officer (AO), which in this case is the Vice President of Academic Affairs.
+The appeal may be based only on one or both of the following grounds: (1) a procedural irregularity that affected the outcome of the matter, or (2) new evidence that was not reasonably available at the time of the hearing that could materially affect the outcome of the matter.
+Not agreeing with the outcome alone is not an acceptable appeal reasoning.

+7. The AO will review the proposed Administrative Resolution, other information provided by the AVPSA and the formal letter of appeal, and may ask the Respondent, the Chair or Dean, or the faculty/staff member to meet before finalizing their decision.
 The AO must submit his/her/their final decision in writing to the Respondent, the faculty/staff member, the Chair or Dean, and the AVPSA within thirty business days of receipt of the appeal letter.
 The decision of the AO is final.